Pooh's Heffalump Movie Budget

 Key Budget Allocation Categories

-While specific breakdowns of budget allocation are not publicly available, typical costs for animated films often include:
+While specific budget breakdowns are not publicly available, typical cost drivers for a family production like this include:

 Several factors contributed to the overall production costs of "Pooh's Heffalump Movie."